A Group Raising Awareness on Human Achievement

 The Good News

-Exponential technologies in information, nanotech, biotech, robotics, and AI promise a future of unimaginable prosperity with longer, healthier, even transhuman lives for all.
+Exponential technologies in information, nanotech, biotech, robotics, and AI promise a future of unimaginable prosperity with longer, healthier, even living-to-200 transhuman lives for all.

 But people on both left and right fear these technologies will bring job loss, haves-and-have-nots dystopias ruled by callous elites, and dehumanization, and they call for restrictions on the free market that allows innovators to create such tech.
 Worse, these fears are in a culture in which the Enlightenment value of reason is being replaced by dogma, an open inquiry by censorship, individualism by “identity politics” and the joy of purposeful, productive achievement by nihilism, frustration, and anger.